 Section 6.
 APPLICATION TO PRIVATE EDUCATIONAL INSTITUTIONS.
-In the case of private educational institutions, the share of covered workers and employees in the increase in tuition fees for School Year 2011-2012 shall be considered as compliance with the increase set forth herein; provided that if such increase is less than the prescribed adjustment, the employer shall pay the difference in the School Year 2012-2013.
+In the case of private educational institutions, the share of covered workers and employees in the increase in tuition fees for School Year 2015-2016 shall be considered as compliance with the increase set forth herein.
+However, payment of any shortfall in the wage increase set forth herein shall be covered starting school year 2016-2017.

-Private education institutions, which have not increased their tuition fees for the School Year 2011-2012, may defer compliance with the provisions of this Order until the beginning of School Year 2012-2013.
+Private educational institutions, which have not increased their tuition fees for the School Year 2015-2016, may defer compliance with the provisions of this Order until the beginning of School Year 2016-2017.

-In any case, all private educational institutions shall implement the wage rates prescribed herein starting School Year 2012-2013.
+In any case, all private educational institutions shall implement the wage rates prescribed herein starting School Year 2016-2017.

 Section 7.
 WORKERS PAID BY RESULTS.
-All workers paid by results, including those who are paid on piecework, "takay", "pakyaw" or task basis, shall receive not; less than the prescribed minimum wage rates per eight (8) hours work a day, or a proportion thereof for working less than eight (8) hours.
+All workers paid by results, including those who are paid on piecework, "takay", "pakyaw" or task basis, shall receive not less than the prescribed minimum wage rates per eight (8) hours work a day, or a proportion thereof for working less than eight (8) hours.

 Section 8.
 APPLICATION TO CONTRACTORS.
 In the case of contracts for construction projects and for security, janitorial and similar services, the prescribed minimum wage rates of the workers shall be borne by the principals or clients of the construction/service contractors and the contracts shall be deemed amended accordingly.
-In the event, however, that the principal or client fails to pay the prescribed minimum wage rates, the construction/service contractor shall be jointly and severally liable with his principal or client.